 Control Methods

 A suite of chemical and non-chemical options exists for controlling invasive mussels; some treatments are appropriate solely for hydropower facilities and water delivery systems, in which fish are not present and the water can be treated before being released into a sewage system.
 Other treatments, which may have lower toxicity to fish and living organisms, are more appropriate for open water situations.
 Many treatments may not be appropriate, or feasible, for response in open-water systems.
-Information in this section of the toolkit includes the treatment options most likely to be used in open-water systems.

 Regardless of the type of treatment implement, bioassays should be used to determine the effectiveness of each chemical or mechanical treatment.
 If adult dreissenid mussels are present in a water body, mussel mortality would be assessed via in-situ cage bioassays (Lund et al. 2017).
 Four cages of ∼50–100 mussels per cage would be placed within the treatment area.
 Cages would be constructed of plastic canvas mesh sheets (1–2 mm openings), anchored to the lake bottom.
 If the water body is stratified (having distinct epilimnion, metalimnion, and hypolimnion), additional bioassays representative of the different layers may be appropriate.
 Live, gaping, and dead mussels would be recorded daily until all mussels are dead or until no additional mussels die over three consecutive days.
+Bioassays may need to be conducted with proxy species because some jurisdictions may not allow the use of adult dreissenids, particularly if the initial detection was a veliger detection, and no presence of adult mussels was detected.

 Combinations of treatments may be used, and retreatments may be necessary.
 Treatment areas would be isolated to maximize dreissenid mussel exposure time, incorporate variables, such as temperature variations (which affects efficacy of potash), and provide for re-treatment, if needed.
 The first demonstrated use of benthic mats to successfully eradicate a dreissenid mussel population occurred in Lake Waco, TX after zebra mussels were discovered in 2014.
 Placement of benthic mats for 5 months, followed by monitoring over five years, resulted in a declaration of "eradication" by 2021 (Conry et al. 2024).